 In order to protect the original items in the museum and to avoid causing nuisance to other visitors, photography is not allowed in the museum.

 The museum has a cloakroom where you can leave your coat, bag, umbrella, or buggy.
 Only bags that are smaller than an A4 sheet of paper can be carried inside.
 We do not have room to store large bags and backpacks, suitcases, or other large items.
 Please leave your luggage at your hotel or deposit it at Amsterdam Central Station, otherwise, you may not be able to visit the museum.
+Please note: the cloakroom is temporarily closed in July.

 Free audio tour